Hiking Across Madeira: A 5 Day Coast to Coast Adventure

 The route

-My stats for each of the five days are below.
+Below are my stats for each day.
 The time listed for each day is from the moment we set off to when we arrived at the accommodation, and includes all the stops we had.

 • Day 1, Ribeira da Janela to Rabaçal: 21km | Ascent: 1,724m | 7 hours